TheDayIsMyEnemy/book-finder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.

+It uses the [Google Books API](https://developers.google.com/books) to perform searches and retrieve book information.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.